Errett Bishop theorems on Complex Analytic Sets: Chow's Theorem Revisited and Foliations with all leaves Compact on K\"ahler Manifolds: Foliations on Kähler manifolds with all leaves compact

-In this final section we apply Bishop's sequence theorem (Theorem \ref{bishop sequence}) to prove a version of Theorem 1 in \citep{EMS}, for the particular case of complex foliations on K\"ahler manifolds with all leaves compact.
-Finally we end with an example of such a foliation and calculate the volume function for its leaves.
+In this final section, we apply Bishop's sequence theorem (theorem \ref{bishop sequence}) to prove a version of \citep{EMS}[Theorem 1], for the particular case of compact complex foliations on Kähler manifolds with all leaves compact, also we prove that a holomorphic foliation in a compact Kähler manifold with at least \textbf{one} compact leaf with finite holonomy, then all of its leaves are compact.

-\begin{theorem} Let $M$ be a compact connected Kähler manifold of complex dimension $n$ and $\mathfrak{F}$ a holomorphic foliation with leaves of complex dimension $d<n$ and with all leaves compact, then: \begin{enumerate} \item[1] The $2d$-dimensional volume (with respect to the Kähler metric) of the leaves is uniformly bounded. \item[2] The quotient space $M/\mathfrak{F}$ is a complex orbifold, with singularities corresponding to leaves with nontrivial holonomy (which by the first proposition is a finite group). \end{enumerate} \end{theorem} \begin{proof} First, we prove the continuity of the volume function $\nu:M\rightarrow\re^{+}$ given by $z\mapsto Vol_{2d}(\mathcal{L}_z)$, for the set of generic leaves:
+\begin{theorem} Let $M$ be a compact connected Kähler manifold of complex dimension $n$ and $\mathfrak{F}$ a holomorphic foliation with leaves of complex dimension $d<n$ and with all leaves compact, then: \begin{enumerate} \item[1] The $2d$-dimensional volume (with respect to the Kähler metric) of the leaves is uniformly bounded. \item[2] The quotient space $M/\mathfrak{F}$ is a complex orbifold and the quotient map $\pi:M\to{M/\mathfrak{F}}$ is an analytic map.